Lioruby/next-clean-archi-template/README.md

 # Next Clean Architecture TDD template

-This is a template for a Next.js project with a clean architecture and TDD.
+This is a template for a Next.js project with Clean Architecture and TDD setup.

-It contains translation setup, tailwindcss and usefull UI libs based on it.
+It contains also translation setup, Tailwindcss and usefull UI libs based on it.

 ## Getting Started